A growing number of repetitive tasks are being delegated to robots, leaving accountants more time to look for value-added opportunities.

 Success will come from learning how to leverage the “horsepower and analytical capabilities” of emerging technologies.
 That may see accountants learning to code in order to deploy technologies to the greatest effect.

-The demand for soft skills in accounting
+4 soft skills in demand in accounting

 With robotic technology performing the grunt work, the skills likely to make accountants stand out, says Brighton-Hall, are their emotional quotient, problem-solving capabilities, creative thinking and cognitive flexibility – all of which are currently foreign to robots.